Curriculum & Courses

 College Curriculum, Coursework, and Credits

 LeapYear students are enrolled as full-time undergraduate students at Naropa University.
-Throughout the course of the year, students earn thirty college credits.
+Throughout the course of the year, students earn 21 or 30 semester credits.
 Student may continue their undergraduate education at Naropa, having completed the first-year core curriculum, or transfer their credits as electives to their institution of choice.

 LeapYear may also be used as an alternative for high school completion.
 High school completion may be arranged through Naropa’s long-standing relationship with a Boulder High School or independently through the student’s home high school.